Management Discussion and Analysis

 (l) Maintenance of Cost Records: Company is required to maintain cost records asspecified by the Central Government under subsection (1) of section 148 of the Companies

 Act 2013 accordingly such accounts and records are made and maintained by the

 (m) Compliance with Secretarial Standards:

-Company has complied with the Secretarial Standards issued by Institute of CompaniesSecretaries of India (ICSI) on Board Meetings (SS- 1) and General Meetings (SS-2).
+Secretaries of India (ICSI) on Board Meetings (SS- 1) and General Meetings (SS-2).

-The Directors take this opportunity to express their deep sense of gratitude to itslenders Central and State Governments and the local authorities for their continuedco-operation and support.
+Central and State Governments and the local authorities for their continuedco-operation and support.
 They also would like to place on record their sincereappreciation for the commitment hard work and high engagement level of every member ofthe Shree family without which the exemplary performance of the Company year after yearwould not have been possible.
 The Directors would also like to thank various stakeholdersof the Company including customers dealers supplies transporters advisors localcommunity etc. for their continued committed engagement with the Company.
-Lastly theDirectors would also like to thank you the Members of the Company for the confidence andtrust reposed in them.
+The Directorswould also like to thank the Members of the Company for confidence and trust reposed inthem.